jackmcc08/CV/README.md

 - Volunteering:
   - Career Ready Mentor - supported sixth form pupils with getting an insight into work life, helped with CVs, and research into future careers.
   - Team London Ambassador - volunteered over a summer at tourist sites to help provide a warm welcome and help (directions, advice, recommendations) to tourists.
-- Completing my flat renovation (Why are there so many shades of white?....why?)